santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Case-Severity-Management.md

 ---
 **Additional Info:**
-When you judge IF (1 == true | 2 == true) , we are **NOT asking** that, once you find the issue is not that qualified as severity A or find customer is not responding your very first email, then you can go ahead to directly downgrade the severity or uncheck 24x7 in a seemingly 'rude' manner.
+When you are judging situation 1) or 2) , we are **NOT asking** that, once you find the issue is not that qualified as severity A or find customer is not responding your very first email, then you can go ahead to directly downgrade the severity or uncheck 24x7 in a seemingly 'rude' manner.

 Instead, you need to do it **in a flexible and professional way**:
 Like, **when it comes to 1),** you need to use good communication skill to help customer understand what severity A really means, and show empathy that you understand the issue is critical, so you will try your best to troubleshoot it during business hour under Sev B though.
 And handing over 24x7 is not always beneficial to them - hand over may cause unnecessary overhead and gap in communication even it's minor.